shmercer/writeAlizer/README.md

 ## Acknowledgments

-* Development of this R package was supported, in part, by funding from the following sources:
+* Funding support for development of writeAlizer:
-			(a) The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305A190100.
+			(a)  The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant [R305A190100](https://ies.ed.gov/funding/grantsearch/details.asp?ID=3339).
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.
+			(b)
 * Inspiration
 * etc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk1MzAyODIxLC04MzY5MTE4NDIsLTE5OT
-g4NTIyNDQsLTg1Nzg1NDE2NCwtMTA1NTI2ODAwOCwtMjg3NjUx
-MDY0LC0xNjY1MjMxMjAwLDc0Nzc4NzAyNV19
+eyJoaXN0b3J5IjpbLTIxMzI3MzE1ODEsLTgzNjkxMTg0MiwtMT
+k5ODg1MjI0NCwtODU3ODU0MTY0LC0xMDU1MjY4MDA4LC0yODc2
+NTEwNjQsLTE2NjUyMzEyMDAsNzQ3Nzg3MDI1XX0=
 -->